 Shhh.
 Shhh.
 Come down.
 Come down to me.
 Shhh.

 She formed a depression below the sphere with a downward wave of her hand, and the bubble instantly responded, lowering in whimsical swirls.
-She eyed the floating orb with curiosity, yearning, need, hungering desire, and with a final look back, born more of a general feeling of guilt than of real intention of occulting her actions, for, indeed, she could not even see above the towering grass; she reached for the radiant bubble.
+She eyed the floating orb with curiosity, yearning, need, hungering desire, and with a final look back—born more of a general feeling of guilt than of real intention of occulting her actions, for indeed, she could not even see above the towering grass—she reached for the radiant bubble.
 Delicately as one handles a moth, she gathered the sphere with open clawed fingers.
-Instantly, the bubble burst.
+Instantly, and despite her best efforts, the bubble burst.

 Ooooh no, she murmured, wide-eyed.
+Go back, go back.
+You’re ok.
+Be a bubble now.
 The yellow liquid gushed into her hands and slid down her forearm.
 Her pupils dilated and the universe flooded in, into, inward, within.
-Surely, she would not be expected to contain it all, and yet, as surely, the universe poured endlessly in.
+Surely, she would not be expected to contain it all, and yet, as assuredly, the universe poured endlessly in.

 Woooooooo, she began.
 Woooooooooo.
 Wooooooo.
 Woooo.
 Woo.
-The onomatopoeic mantra assuaged nothing and yet, one could not be expected to swallow the universe in silence.
+The onomatopoeic mantra assuaged nothing and yet, one could not be expected to swallow the entire universe in silence.
 Could one?
 She was in no way convinced of this.
-In it poured.
+In, it poured.
 In.
 Until, as suddenly as it had begun, she had consumed it all.
 All was darkness without.
 And for a moment she did not dare glance within.
-She strove to calm her breathing, only to realise that there wasn’t any air.
+She strove to calm her breathing, only to realise that there wasn’t any air to be breathed.

 Oh, she exclaimed, dumbfounded, although the sound, having found no particles to vibrate inside the vacuum, never materialised.
 Oh, she thought, more accurately.

 Woooooo, she screamed noiselessly as the universe contained within her revealed itself in a brief blast of ruthless sensory overload.
 Once.
 Then, again.
 And again.
 Like staccato seizures.
-No longer able to bear the polarising starkness of the vacuum-universe dichotomy, she shut herself from the vacuum without, and fully embraced the universe within.
+No longer able to bear the polarising starkness of the vacuum-universe dichotomy, she chose to shut herself out of the vacuum, and fully embraced the universe within.
 Instantly, she was thrust into a mad careening rush of nucleic fusions and supernovae, of creation and destruction, of solar warmth and inter-planetary cold.